The Romsey Rag (Established 1984)

-The Post Office, IGA and The Library were approached and asked if they would host copies of The Rag each month.
+The Post Office, IGA, The Service Station and The Library were approached and asked if they would host copies of The Rag each month.
 Community members could pick up their own copy from these and other locations within the town.

 Gillian left the Committee of Management (CoM) in June 2018 and later in the year Russell Millar, a driving force behind the new Romsey Rag, died after a short battle with cancer.

-The 2018/19 CoM is fortunate to have Shauna Martin as Editor and Karen Read as Treasurer.
-These two individuals personify the hard work and dedication of so many of The Romsey Rag volunteers who have come before them.
+The 2018/19 CoM was fortunate to have Shauna Martin as Editor and Karen Read as Treasurer.
+These two individuals personified the hard work and dedication of so many of The Romsey Rag volunteers who have come before them.

 During 2018 work was started on a Romsey Rag website.
 The website was uploaded to the web in February 2019.